jeffdonthemic/model-comparison/prompt.md

-Eval Run ID: claude4-claude4
+Eval Run ID: qwen3-qwen3
-Plan Model: Claude Sonnet 4
+Plan Model: Qwen3
-Act Model: Claude Sonnet 4
+Act Model: Qwen3

 You are to generate a complete Salesforce application that implements a purchasing and inventory system for a **commercial baking company**.
 After reviewing the instructions, analyze the current org structure in the local file system.
 Ask me any clarifying questions.